Shashi1024/Java/Notes/Strings.md

     - ***`StringBuilder` (Newer, Non-Synchronized, Faster)***
       - *Not thread-safe* --> Its methods are not `synchronized`.
 If multiple threads try to modify the same `StringBuilder` instance concurrently without external `synchronization`, it can lead to data corruption, unexpected behavior, or a `ConcurrentModificationException` (a race condition).
       - *Performance*: Generally faster than `StringBuffer` because it avoids the `synchronization` overhead.

+- Buffer and Builder (Behaviour on my device)
+  - initial capacity (when length is 0): 16
+  - the capacity is getting incremented everytime the length is increased (if length=1 then capacity=17 ...)